edsu/diss/chapters/08-conclusion.md

 > should *completely* disappear.
 The real discovery is the one that makes me
 > capable of stopping when I want to. [@Wittgenstein:1953, 133]

-Later in life Wittgenstein proposed that words weren't defined in terms of their reference to objects in the world, but in terms of their use.
-I think records are similar in that records have no value outside of considerations of use.
-There may be many uses, some uses may be hidden, some uses may conspire against each other, some uses may as yet be unknown, but it's only in recognizing and understanding their use that a records value can be understood, and acted upon.
+Insights that allow problems to disappear rather than be solved are what philosophy is all about.
+Later in life Wittgenstein proposed that words weren't defined in terms of their reference to objects in the world, but in terms of their use in human activity.
+Records are similar in that they have no value outside of considerations of use.
+There may be many uses, some uses may be hidden, some uses may conspire against each other, some uses may as yet be unknown, but it's only in recognizing and understanding their use that a record's value can be understood, and acted upon.